dawnminghuang/chaptergrabber/Readme.txt

 ChapterGrabber is made to extract chapter times from DVD and BluRay discs and combine them with chapter names from the internet.
-It produces chapter text files that are useful when muxing ogg media and matroska files.
+It produces chapter text files that are useful when muxing matroska or mp4 files.

 Install
 --------------------
-You must have .NET Framework 3.5 available from WindowsUpdate.
+You must have .NET Framework 3.5 available from Windows Update.

 Whats New?
 --------------------
+2010-05-13 : v4.0
+Added update-checking and auto notification
+Added chapters file association

+2010-05-10 : v3.9
+Update TagChimpGrabber to specify type of movie

 2010-05-09 : v3.8
 Removed MetaGrabber
 Fixed TagChimpGrabber